AdamFaylo/MyWebStore/README.md

 <a name="how-it-works"/>

 ### Logged-In Admin:
-Permission exists for Backoffice,\
+Permission exists for Backoffice,
-Ability to dive into all products while being able to: add, extend and delete,\
-Another option is to make a purchase on the website.
+Ability to dive into all products while being able to: add, expand and delete, Another option is to add to the shopping cart.

   ```
   Admin@gmail.com